WHY TAKE THIS COURSE?

 - For a full list of course prerequisites, click here.

 The Triox Primer is normally conducted over two days.
 It requires a minimum of four dives (including two experience dives using triox 30/30) and at least 12 hours of instruction, encompassing classroom lectures, land drills, and in-water work.

 This course can be conducted as part of GUE Recreational Diver Level 2 program, GUE Fundamentals course and GUE Cave 1.

 Dive Alaska is excited to offer a resident instructor in Ron Fancher!
 Having an instructor in-house means that we can offer more flexible training that fits your schedule, while eliminating the need to fly in instructors from out-of-state.
 It also means that any additional training that takes place is offered with regular frequency.

-Instruction tuition for a GUE Triox is $300.
-Cost for any pool rental, gas fills, tank rentals, classroom, and other course-related expenses is $175.
+Instruction tuition for a GUE Triox is $600.
+Cost for any pool rental, gas fills (including helium), tank rentals, classroom, and other course-related expenses is $275.
+This price is subject to helium costs, and may change without posting, although we obviously will tell you if there is a cost difference before you sign up.
 Gear rental outside of tanks, food, lodging, transportation and dive site access fees are the responsibility of the individual diver.

 Tuition is due at time of booking, and is non-refundable 45 days out.
 Full course payment is due 30 days prior to class, and is non-refundable upon payment.
 In the event there is a cancellation or you are unable to attend a course, all efforts will be made to fill the vacant spot, but this is not a guarantee that the spot will be filled.